Rollie Free

-Roland "Rollie" Free (November 18, 1900 – October 11, 1984) was a motorcycle racer best known for breaking the American motorcycle land speed record in 1948 on the Bonneville Salt Flats, Utah.
-The picture of Free, prone and wearing a bathing suit, has been described as the most famous picture in motorcycling.
+Roland Robert Free (November 18, 1900 – October 11, 1984) was an American motorcycle and automobile racer best known for breaking the American motorcycle land speed record in 1948 on the Bonneville Salt Flats, Utah.
+A picture of Free, prone and wearing a bathing suit, has been described as the most famous picture in motorcycling.

+Biography

 After an early career in motorcycle retail, Free became a regional racer of the 1920s and 30s on Indian motorcycles.
 In 1923, Free tried out for his first national motorcycle race, the 100-Mile National Championships on the board track in Kansas City, but did not qualify.
 He developed his career in longer-distance events, and raced in the first Daytona 200 on the Daytona Beach Road Course in 1937.
 He also set several American Motorcyclist Association Class C speed records including a 111.55 mph run at Daytona in 1938 on an Indian Chief that he had tuned himself.

 He joined the Army Air Force as an aircraft maintenance officer during the Second World War; during this time, he was stationed at Hill Field in Utah, where he first saw the Bonneville Salt Flats.
 In 1945, Free left the Air Force and resumed racing on Indian motorcycles in long-distance and sprint record attempts, as well as dirt track racing on Triumphs.